 Task 3-b: Develop Wholesale Markets and Other Market Infrastructure

 AgroInvest is a five-year project, extending to an estimated completion date of January 24, 2016.
 The scope of this project encompasses the following U.S. Foreign Assistance Framework Program Areas: 4.2 Trade and Investment, 4.5 Agriculture, 4.6 Private Sector Competitiveness, and 4.7 Economic Opportunity.

-In January, February, and March 2012, the AgroInvest project team continued technical implementation activities in the project focus areas and established a new project presence in Kherson, facilitating outreach across southern Ukraine.
+In January-March 2013, the AgroInvest project team continued technical implementation activities in the project focus areas.
 Key activities and accomplishments during this period included the following:

 - Selected five agricultural industry associations through a competitive process for grant awards to build their capacity in advocacy and agricultural policy analysis.

 - Scaled up the Legal Land Rights Services Program to help citizens understand and protect their land rights.
 The program is operational at the national level (through the Land Rights Resource Center and Web-portal project) and in eight oblasts of Ukraine (through grant agreements with four providers of secondary legal land rights services).

 - Presented the Market Survey on the current status of agrilending to SMPs to the Ukrainian financing community and SMP-agribusinesses.